-If a Collective Investment Vehicle is a Reporting [CD] Financial Institution in accordance with [section xx] it will be subject to reporting requirements.
+If a Collective Investment Vehicle is a Reporting [CD] Financial Institution in accordance with [section 3.3] it will be subject to reporting requirements.

-Various entities may fall within the definition of Investment Entity [section 1.2 above].
+Various entities may fall within the definition of Investment Entity [see section 3.9 above].
 However, provided the fund is a Collective Investment Vehicle, only the Collective Investment Vehicle will have obligations under the Agreement.
 The fund will need to determine which Investment Entity carries out the obligations to identify, verify and report on Account Holders that are Specified Persons, by reference to the principal documents, information particulars and other agreements by which the scheme is constituted.